Ierofantis/Selfie_geoloc/README.md

 # Selfie Geolocator App

-I tried to create an app that allows the user to take a selfie and store It to his local storage with the information on where he took the photo.
+I have created an app that allows the user to take a selfie and store it to the local storage with address information.

-Also the user is able to download the photo to his device(pc or mobile).
+Also the user is able to download the photo to his device (pc or mobile).

 Feel free to check the source code of this app here: https://github.com/Ierofantis/Selfie_geoloc